John Fox Burgoyne: Military career

 Burgoyne was appointed Constable of the Tower in April 1865 and promoted to field marshal on his retirement on 1 January 1868.
 He died at 5, Pembridge Square, Bayswater, Kensington in London on 7 October 1871 and was buried at the Church of St Peter ad Vincula.
 Castle Hill Fort in Dover was renamed Fort Burgoyne in memory of him.

 Family

 In 1821 Burgoyne married Charlotte Rose; they had a son, (Captain Hugh Talbot Burgoyne VC), and seven daughters.

-One of their grand-children was the preacher, Charles Spurgeon.
+One of their grandchildren was the preacher, Charles Spurgeon.